Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 - Timing analysis: Measures minute differences in network latency that can indicate the presence of a proxy.

-Your move, cybersecurity professionals.
+If you're still treating IP reputation as the main answer, you're already behind.
 It's time to stop blocking IPs and start understanding connections.